 First, we found out that soda is packed with a dizzying amount of sugar; then, we discovered diet soda might be linked to cancer.
-Now, it appears the so-called "healthy" soda alternative, sparkling water, isn't as virtuous as it might appear.
+Now, it appears one brand of so-called "healthy" soda alternatives, Sparkling Ice, isn't as virtuous as it might appear.

 Despite marketing efforts to brand Sparkling Ice as a good-for-you beverage, the bubbly drink contains sucralose, an artificial sweetener and sugar substitute (and primary ingredient in Splenda) that some doctors say is worse for you than sugar.
 In scientific studies, the sweetener has shown to interfere with hormones in the brain that tell you you're full, thus increasing appetite.
 Studies indicate it could also change gut bacteria in dangerous ways, leading to obesity.
 Worse still, regular consumption of sucralose has been linked to high blood pressure, type 2 diabetes, heart problems, and even cancer.

 Is this to suggest that you should swear off all brands of sparkling water entirely?
 No, provided that you sip it in moderation and familiarize yourself with the ingredients (it should be noted, too, that the U.S. Food and Drug Administration still considers sucralose safe for human consumption).
 Below, find some of your biggest questions about sparkling water, answered by an expert.